Underwoodisaurus milii

-Taxonomy
+Etymology

 The specific name, milii, is in honor of French sailor and naturalist Pierre Bernard Milius.

 Description

-U. milii is reddish-brown with bands of white and yellow spots, and a paler underbelly.
-It usually grows to a total length (including tail) of 120–140 mm.
-The original tail is black with several pale bands, however the regenerated tail has little pattern.
+Underwoodisaurus milii is reddish-brown with bands of white and yellow spots, and a paler underbelly.
+It usually grows to a total length (tail included) of 120–140 mm.
+The original tail is black with several pale bands; however, the regenerated tail has little pattern.

-Distribution and habitat
+Geographic distribution and habitat

-U. milii is found in southern regions of Australia.
+Underwoodisaurus milii is found in southern regions of Australia.
 Its distribution in Western Australia is throughout the southwest, the goldfields, wheatbelt, and Nullarbor regions to the east, and to Shark Bay in the north.
 It is also found at the Houtman Abrolhos and the Archipelago of the Recherche.
-U. milii is found in rocky outcrops, and is slightly more cold-tolerant than many other Australian gecko species.
+U. milii is found in rocky outcrops and is slightly more cold-tolerant than many other Australian gecko species.
 It is nocturnal, and shelters underneath rocks or in burrows during the day.

 Diet

-U. milii feeds on insects and small vertebrates.
+Underwoodisaurus milii preys on arthropods and smaller geckos.

 Behaviour

-Unusually for reptiles, U. milii forms aggregations in its retreat sites during the day.
+Unusually for reptiles, Underwoodisaurus milii forms aggregations in its retreat sites during the day.
 The reasons for this are unknown.
 However, it has been shown that this behavior results in a higher aggregate thermal inertia (they stay warmer) than would be found in solitary geckos of this and related kinds in similar circumstances.
 In the same source, it was suggested that aggregating for physiological benefits may precede the development of other kinds of social behavior.

 When threatened, U. milii will arch its back and "bark".
 It also does this in breeding season.
 This species, and some other species of geckos have the unusual habit of licking their eyes after eating, presumably to keep the eyeshield clean.

 Conservation status

-The species U. milii has been assessed by the IUCN Red List and is listed as Least Concern.
-It has not been assessed by the Australian EPBC Act, and may be kept as a pet with the appropriate license in at least some states of Australia.
+The species Underwoodisaurus milii has been assessed by the IUCN Red List and is listed as Least Concern.
+It has not been assessed by the Australian EPBC Act and may be kept as a pet with the appropriate license in at least some states of Australia.